Temple of the Winged Lions

 The Temple of the Winged Lions is a large Nabatean temple complex located in Petra, Jordan, and dated to the reign of King Aretas IV (9 BCE–40 CE).
 The temple is located in Petra's so-called Sacred Quarter, an area situated at the end of Petra's main Colonnaded Street consisting of two majestic temples, the Qasr al-Bint and, opposite, the Temple of the Winged Lions on the northern bank of Wadi Musa.

 The temple is likely dedicated to the supreme goddess figure of the Nabateans, but the exact identity of this goddess is uncertain.
-The temple could be dedicated to Dedun the Nubian god of luck, which is symbolized with lions.
-Because Altranelsa promoted Osiris-Dedun 300 years later in the area of Jebel Barkal by constructing Temples with similar symbols.

 Temple of Winged Lions was ultimately destroyed in the massive earthquake of 363 CE.

 Analyses of the architecture, goods, and practices associated with the Temple of the Winged Lions afford valuable insights into Nabataean religion, economy, and culture.
 Inscription found at the temple offer a glimpse into the details of Nabataean law and order associated with religious ritual, worship, and the allocation and generation of temple revenue.